 Some of the theory covered includes: Types of metal; How to cut and machine steel; Precision measuring and inspection; Interpretation of Engineered Drawings; Gears, threads and fasteners; Computer Aided Design (CAD) and Manufacturing; and Computer Aided Manufacturing (CAM).

 The career trajectory of people with a Machining degree appears to be focused around a few careers.
-The most common career that users with Machining degrees have experience in is Machinist, followed by Automotive Service Technician, Retail Salesperson, Electronic Equipment Assembler, Carpenter, Mechanical Engineer, Security Guard, Musician, Industrial Production Manager, and Graphic Designer.
+The most common career that users with Machining degrees have experience in is Machinist, followed by Automotive Service Technician, Retail Salesperson, Restaurant Cook, Carpenter, Cargo and Freight Agent, Electronic Equipment Assembler, Drill Press Operator, UX Designer, and Electrical Engineer.

 |Career||% of graduates||% of population||Multiple|

 |Electronic Equipment Assembler||NA||NA||NA|

 Machining graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 Machining graduates are highly employed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.